-In FY 2014, the Commission made substantial progress in strengthening internal controls pertaining to documentation and exceeded its annual performance goal.
-The agency also made progress in shortening recruitment and hiring timeframes, but fell short of its goal to complete 80 percent of hiring actions within established timeframes.
-Agency managers' responses to an internal management feedback survey generally confirmed this progress, as positive responses increased over FY 2013 levels.
-However, the annual performance goal was not met.
-The agency also did not meet its goal to improve stakeholder satisfaction with professional development opportunities.
+In FY 2015, the Commission met all but one of its performance goals concerning human capital.
+The agency continued to make progress in strengthening internal controls pertaining to documentation and met its annual performance goal concerning accuracy and completeness of case files.
+The agency also made progress in shortening recruitment and hiring timeframes, but fell short of its goal to complete 85 percent of hiring actions within established timeframes.
+The agency met its goals to develop baselines concerning stakeholder satisfaction with recruiting efforts and opportunities for professional development.